 Visitors are welcomed to watch the action unfold whenever parliament is sitting, or take advantage of the free tours which are available on non-sitting weekdays at 10am and 2pm.

 When parliament is sitting, visitors can also sit in on popular highlight 'Question Time', which sees some members of government and staff answering questions about the city and beyond.

-Parliament House History
+Parliament House history

-Although it appears to be one imposing building, South Australia's Parliament House was built in two sections.
+Although it appears to be an imposing building, South Australia's Parliament House was built in two sections.
 In 1873, Edmund Wright, ex-Mayor of the city and architect of the Adelaide Town Hall and GPO, won a competition with his Melbourne-based colleague to design a new Parliament House.
 Issues with the site and costs meant the first section was only completed in 1889, a year after Wright’s death.
 It carries the faces of leading parliamentarians and Governors of that era in the keystones of the upstairs windows.

 The second section was finally completed 50 years later with the help of a £100,000 donation from Sir John Langdon Bonython, son of Langdon Bonython.